Hi! I’m Yolando

 I love producing.
 I can produce in my sleep.
 I believe that the best stories are told by everyday people.

 I’ve been volunteering and donating to different organizations as long as I can remember.
+While attending LAVC, I organized clothing drives for a local orphanage.
 My production company supports a variety of charities.

 My “Official” Bio